-An auditor is a person who is qualified as a CHARTERED ACCOUNTANT within the meaning of the CHARTERED ACCOUNTANTS Act 1949.
-Only a person who is approved by the Institute of CHARTERED ACCOUNTANTS of India as a practicing auditor can certify the financial statement of DISA.
+An auditor is a person who is qualified as a Chartered Accountant within the meaning of the Chartered Accountants Act 1949.
+Only a person who is approved by the Institute of Chartered Accountants of India as a practicing Auditor can certify the Financial Statements of DISA.

-A person who is qualified but not approved by the Institute of CHARTERED ACCOUNTANTS to practice cannot be a practicing auditor.

-Any certification to the Government or funding agencies has to be obtained only from a qualified and practicing auditor.
+A person who is qualified but not approved by the Institute of Chartered Accountants to practice cannot be a practicing Auditor.
+Any certification to the Government or Donor Agencies has to be obtained only from a qualified and practicing Auditor.
 If it is certified by anyone else it cannot be an audited statement.